 Accepting Uncertainty, or, Polya to the Rescue

-Readers of this site or anyone who has seen me speak at cyber conferences—or have spent more than 15 minutes with me at a bar over a gin—will have heard me spout about the greatest cyber risk management book I have ever read.
+Readers of this site or anyone who has seen me speak at cyber conferences—or has spent more than 15 minutes with me at a bar over a gin—will have heard me spout about the greatest cyber risk management book I have ever read.
 It was written in 1945 by the Hungarian mathematician George Polya.
 In How to Solve It, Polya simply states that “If there is a problem too big to solve, there is a smaller problem you can solve; find it.”

-Returning to our zero-day event, what do we know about it?
+Returning to our next big event, what do we know about it?
 Nothing.
 We don’t know its mode, its vector, nor its asset or data target(s).
-We don’t know if patching will prevent it (assuming a patch is released in time), or even if our organization will be directly susceptible or if it will wreak havoc on one of our critical vendors.
+We don’t know if patching will prevent it (assuming a patch is released in time), or even if our organization will be directly susceptible or if it will wreak havoc on one or more of our critical vendors.
 This is true uncertainty.
 This is too big a problem to solve.
 Taking Polya’s advice, what is a smaller problem we can solve?